symfony/symfony-docs/create_framework/04-routing.rst

     # After
     /hello/Fabien

-To support this feature, add the Symfony2 Routing component as a dependency:
+To support this feature, add the Symfony Routing component as a dependency:

 .. code-block:: bash